Expressivity and Complexity of MongoDB (Extended Version): Complexity of

-\begin{theorem} \mp is \PTIME-hard in query complexity and \mpgl is in \PTIME in combined complexity. \end{theorem} \begin{proof}[Sketch] The lower-bound follows from the fact that we can compute the value of a monotone Boolean circuit consisting of assignments to $n$ variables in $n$ project stages, and in the final match stage we can check whether the output variable evaluates to 1.
+\begin{theorem} \mp is \PTIME-hard in query complexity and \mpgl is in \PTIME in combined complexity. \end{theorem} \begin{proof}[Proof Sketch] The lower-bound follows from the fact that we can compute the value of a monotone Boolean circuit consisting of assignments to $n$ variables in $n$ project stages, and in the final match stage we can check whether the output variable evaluates to 1.
 For the upper-bound, we notice that it is not necessary to materialize the exponentially large trees, instead we can work on their compact representations in the form of directed acyclic graphs (DAGs).
 Thus, we can devise an algorithm for which the result of each stage grows at most linearly in the size of the stage and its input set of DAGs.
 Hence, we can evaluate each stage on a structure that is at most polynomial. \end{proof}

 We can identify the unwind operator as one of the sources of complexity, as it allows one to multiply the number of trees each time it is used in the pipeline.
 Indeed, adding the unwind operator alone causes already loss of tractability, provided the input tree contains multiple arrays (hence in combined complexity).